 Finally, you can connect to the internet using Pocket WiFi.
 It is a small router that you can carry in your pocket and will generate a private WiFi network for you and your friends to connect to the internet.
 We don’t recommend you this alternative if you are traveling alone.

 - It offers many MB.

 - It is a portable device so that you can take it anywhere.

-- If you lose it, you will have to pay for it, because it is not protected against loss or theft.
+- If you lose it, you will have to pay the replacement penalty because it is not protected against loss or theft.

-- You have to make sure you charge it because if it’s not charged, you won’t be able to use your data.
+- You have to make sure you keep it charged because if it’s not charged, you won’t be able to use your data.

 - It is more expensive than prepaid SIM cards for Latin America.